-Highlight: Congress Passes the First Comprehensive Copyright Law of the 20th Century
+Highlight: Congress Passes First Comprehensive Copyright Law of the Twentieth Century

 The Copyright Act of 1909 (Public Law 60-349) was signed into law by President Theodore Roosevelt and went into effect on March 4, 1909.
-The 1909 Act granted protection to works published with a valid copyright notice affixed on copies.
-Accordingly, unpublished works were protected by state copyright law but published works without proper notice fell into the public domain.
-The copyright term remained at 28 years with a renewal term of 28 years, but the author was granted the right to terminate any transfer of his copyright between the initial and renewal term.
-The 1909 Act also included the first compulsory mechanical license, allowing the reproduction of a musical composition without the consent of the copyright owner provided the person adhered to the provisions of the license.
+The 1909 act granted protection to works published with a valid copyright notice affixed on copies.
+Accordingly, unpublished works were protected by state copyright law, but published works without proper notice fell into the public domain.
+The copyright term remained at twenty-eight years with a renewal term of twenty-eight years, but the author was granted the right to terminate any transfer of his copyright between the initial and renewal term.
+The 1909 act also included the first compulsory mechanical license, allowing the reproduction of a musical composition without the consent of the copyright owner provided the person adhered to the provisions of the license.

-The movement for general revision of the 1909 Act began in 1955.
-Beginning in 1962, Congress passed a series of nine acts that provided interim extensions for works whose copyright protection began between September 19, 1906, and December 31, 1918, if they were in their renewal terms.
+The movement for general revision of the 1909 act began in 1955.
+Starting in 1962, Congress passed a series of nine acts that provided interim extensions for works whose copyright protection began between September 19, 1906, and December 31, 1918, if they were in their renewal terms.
 These extensions allowed copyright protection to continue while Congress undertook preparations for the next comprehensive copyright revision.

 History of the Copyright Office